Dental X-Rays in Madison and Sun Prairie WI

 Will my insurance cover my x-ray?

 Insurance coverage varies greatly for each individual policy.
 To find out what percentage may be covered by your insurance plan, refer to the information provided to you when you enrolled, or call the 1-800 number on the back of your card to ask a representative.
 If you need help obtaining this information, a Dental Health Associates front desk staff member would be happy to help you.
-If you are a DHA patient, our financial coordinators will help you obtain an estimate of coverage if requested.
+If you are a Dental Health Associates patient, our financial coordinators will help you obtain an estimate of coverage if requested.

 Common Types of X-Rays